tsoj/Stockfish/Readme.md

 </div>

 Stockfish BAE is a fork of the last Stockfish with classical eval (from July 11 2020).
 In Stockfish BAE this classical eval has been completely replaced by BAE (big array eval).
+It is maybe 30 Elo better than the Stockfish version with classical evaluation.

 ## Overview